 Length of Stay

 - This is a one semester program.
-The fall term runs from September until late December while the spring term runs from early January until mid-June.
-Students go in early September and are home for Christmas break.
+The fall term runs from September until late December while the spring term runs from early January until late May.

 - Students are housed in a dormitory about a 10-15 minute walk from central campus.
 The dorms have five-six single bedrooms in a shared suite.
 A maximum of two Loyola students can live together in a suite.